20 lbs | Dimensions:

 is a great place for you to learn more about mattresses and what your baby's sleep surface.

-Your baby will spend more time on their mattress than anywhere else, making its safety of paramount importance.
-So, while buying a crib mattress might feel like just another piece of gear to check off a list, it is a critical item where safety should be foremost in your mind.
-Because of this, we believe you should spend more time choosing a mattress than you might spend on other gear.
-We intentionally eliminated mattresses that contain flame retardants, polyurethane foam, vinyl, or other materials we find questionable or wouldn't use with our babies.
-If you don't see a mattress you've been considering, it might contain one or more of these questionable materials, and we encourage you to do further research.
+Your baby will spend more time on their crib mattress than anywhere else, making its safety critical.
+So, while buying a crib mattress might feel like just another piece of gear to check off a list, it is a crucial item where safety takes precedence.
+Because of this, we feel you should be more selective when choosing a mattress than might be with other gear.
+We intentionally eliminated mattresses that contain flame retardants, polyurethane foam, vinyl, and other materials we believe are questionable or we wouldn't use with our children.
+If you don't see a mattress you've been considering, it might contain one or more of these questionable materials, and we encourage you to further research your selection.

 Here are some examples of popular contenders that didn't make the list and why.